 Earnings per Share-Basic earnings per share is computed by dividing net income available to common stockholders by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share is computed by dividing net income available to common stockholders by the sum of the weighted average number of common and dilutive potential common shares outstanding.
-Potential common shares consist of the shares issuable upon the exercise of stock options under the treasury stock method.
+Potential common shares consist of the shares issuable upon the exercise of stock options and restricted stock or units awards under the treasury stock method.
+During the fiscal years ending June 30, 2014 and 2015, respectively, the number of stock options and stock awards excluded from the calculation because they were antidilutive was de minimis.
+Stock option and stock awards to purchase 0.1 million shares of common stock for the fiscal year ending June 30, 2016 were excluded for the calculation because to do so would have been antidilutive.